GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A picture may be worth a thousand words, a formula is worth a thousand pictures.
+> ### Simplicity and elegance are unpopular because they require hard work and discipline to achieve and education to be appreciated.
 >
 > ~ *Edsger W. Dijkstra*